-For the first time, The Arboretum was a featured unit in One Day for UK (OD4UK) on April 21, 2021.
+For the second time, The Arboretum was a featured unit in One Day for UK (OD4UK) in April, 2022.
 Our staff, in partnership with UK and CAFE Philanthropy, created a media campaign to raise funds for The Arboretum.
 The campaign consisted of social media posts, challenges, signage and videos.
-This effort was very successful and raised approximately \$70,000 (\$35,000 were gifts to the Visitor Center expansion effort that could be "matched" and \$35,000 was raised for the Development fund that helps pay staff).
+This effort was very successful.

 Analysis of results and reflection: We agree that a comprehensive fundraising plan is needed to guide our efforts.
-We all are facing challenges in the midst of the pandemic.

-3. C. Rewrite the case statement for fundraising for The Arboretum 3.
+- 3. C. Rewrite the case statement for fundraising for The Arboretum - 3.
 C. 1.
-Work with Martin School to conduct economic and functional impact study to help rewrite statement

-3. C. 1.
+Work with Martin School to conduct economic and functional impact study to help rewrite statement - 3.
+C. 1.
 Statement should clearly articulate impact of gifts on larger community through The Arboretum

 Results: We concur that an updated case statement for fundraising is a worthy goal.
-In the midst of the current pandemic, we have not pursued asking the Martin School to conduct an economic and functional impact study.
+We have not pursued asking the Martin School to conduct an economic and functionalimpact study.